droglenc/NCMTH107/modules/NormalDist_CE2.md

 ## Hand Calculations I

-Answer each question below **without using R**.
+Answer each question below, **without using R**, assuming that X~N(75,10).
 Show your work with a careful drawing for each question.

-1. For X~N(75,10)
 1. What percent of X values are less than 95?
 1. What percent of X values are greater than 105?
 1. What percent of X values are between 65 and 85?
 1. What percent of X values are between 55 and 85?
 1. What is the value X such that 2.5% of X values are lower?
 1. What is the most common 95% of X values?
 1. What is the largest 2.5% of X values?

 ----